Slazenger: Sponsorships

 There are also many famous golf players who have used Slazenger products, such as Jack Nicklaus, Seve Ballesteros, Tom Weiskopf, Tom Watson and Johnny Miller.
+The first Slazenger golf clubs were manufactured by Gow of the Glasgow Golf Club in 1890, followed by their first golf ball, the 'Guttie', in 1891; Harold Hilton won the 1892 and 1897 Open Championship using Slazenger golf balls.
 Besides professional golf players, film-star Sean Connery also wore the Slazenger v-neck jumper while playing golf in his free time.
-Furthermore, in the golf scene at Stoke Park Golf Club in Buckinghamshire in the James Bond film Goldfinger (1964), he wears a burgundy v-neck Slazenger jumper and the Slazenger brand of golf balls are shown on screen and mentioned several times in dialogue—Bond: "You play a Slazenger 1, don't you?"—as they play a key plot point.
+Furthermore, in the golf scene in the James Bond film Goldfinger (1964) which took place at Stoke Park Golf Club in Buckinghamshire, he wears a burgundy v-neck Slazenger jumper and the Slazenger brand of golf balls are shown on screen and mentioned several times in dialogue—Bond: "You play a Slazenger 1, don't you?"—as they play a key plot point.